DonPage/grid-composer/README.md

 ## API
-_All API methods are private by default and need a API token to be accepted._
+_All API methods are public by default.
+Passing in `{token: 'secretToken'}` will confirm request by checking the token parameter in the request.
+IE `/status?token=secretToken`._

 | Method | Endpoint | Docker-Compose equivalent | Description |
 | ---- | ----------- | ----------- | ----------- |